-Tessy Jacob is a member of the Missionary Sisters Servants of the Holy Spirit (SSpS).
+Tessy Jacob is a member of the Missionary Sisters Servants of the Holy Spirit.
 She is Indian in nationality, with an interest in evangelization through mass media.
-Her work/ministry experience has been as a freelance reporter in print media, including TV and film experience.
-Presently she is the joint secretary of the Indian Catholic press Association (ICPA) and serves as the communication coordinator of her home province.
+She is the joint secretary of the Indian Catholic Press Association and serves as the communication coordinator of her home province.
+Currently she is pursuing her doctoral research studies in media and communication from Xavier University, Bhubaneswar.

 Recently, the recollection of one of my past experiences made me ponder over the figure of the father in the parable of the prodigal son — and his father.
 What does true reconciliation look like?